Edeneast13/FS_Movie_Trailer_Website/README.md

 # Movie Trailer Website
-A project for Udacity's full stack web developer nanodegree that displays a list of favorite movies on a website.
+A project for Udacity's full stack web developer nanodegree that displays a list of favorite movies on a website using python.

+## Contents
+-media.py
+-entertainment_center.py
+-fresh-tomatoes.py

 ## Installation
-Run the website on a local host using -python -m -SimpleHTTPServer 8000
+1) Clone this repository to a directory on your computer
+2) Run python entertainment_center.py, and the website will be opened in your webbrowser